curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/FTP/FTP.md

 NMAP can be used to automatilly scan for FTP misconfigurations and well-known vulnerabilities that exist within certain FTP server implementations.
 The following command will check for a number of common misconfigurations and vulnerabilities:

 `nmap --script=ftp-anon,ftp-bounce,ftp-libopie,ftp-proftpd-backdoor,ftp-vsftpd-backdoor,ftp-vuln-cve2010-4221,tftp-enum -p <21> <IP or Hostname>`

+## Python3 Pyftpdlib Temporary FTP Server

+Python 3 can be used to bring up a temporary FTP server when needed in a pentest.
+The following command will install the pyftpdlib library:

+`pip3 install pyftpdlib`

+Once installed the following command can be used to stand up a temporary FTP server within the directory it's started from:

+`python3 -m pyftpdlib -t <IP Address> -p <port>`

+If the "-t" and "-p" options aren't given, it will, by default, listen on all intefaces (0.0.0.0) on port 2121.